 Foreign Language and Area Studies (FLAS) Fellowship

-NOTE: If you are having difficulty opening the PDF application forms in Chrome or Firefox, you may need to adjust your plugin settings.
+The completed fellowship application form and all required application material are due February 1 to CSEAS (email to CSEAS Office Manager Rita Miller at firstname.lastname@example.org).
+If questions, call CSEAS at 815-753-1771.
+NOTE: If you are having difficulty opening the PDF application form in Chrome or Firefox, you may need to adjust your plugin settings.

 Requirements for Application